 Getting an Annual Mammogram Could Save Your Life

 Despite what you may have heard, all women are at risk for breast cancer.
-In more than 8 out of 10 cases of breast cancer, there is no family history.
+In more than eight out of ten cases of breast cancer, there is no family history.
 Breast cancer is a serious disease that cannot be ignored.
-In the United States alone, a woman is diagnosed with breast cancer every 2 minutes.
+In the United States alone, a woman is diagnosed with breast cancer every two minutes.

 Decades of research show that women who get screened regularly for breast cancer are:

 - More likely to detect breast cancer early

 - More likely to avoid extensive surgery and chemotherapy

 A mammogram is a screening tool used to identify signs of breast cancer.
 Because lumps may be too small to feel, a mammogram is able to snap a picture of the tissue using an x-ray that your healthcare provider can then analyze to determine, for example, if the lump is cancerous or a cyst.